luapower/luapower-all/fs.md

 Most filesystem operations are non-atomic and thus prone to race conditions on all platforms.
-This library makes no attempt at fixing that and in fact it ignores the issue entirely in order to provide a better API.
+This library makes no attempt at fixing that and in fact it ignores the issue entirely in order to provide a simpler API.
 For instance, in order to change only the "archive" bit of a file on Windows, the file attribute bits need to be read first (because the native API doesn't take a mask there).
 That's a TOCTTOU situation and there's little that can be done